unibonn/htcondor-bonn/docs/_exercises/1_interactive_job.md

 Queue
 {% endhighlight %}

-:exclamation: Save this into a file of your choosing (for example, `SL6_interactive.jdl`) and submit it as shown here:
+> :exclamation: Save this into a file of your choosing (for example, `SL6_interactive.jdl`) and submit it as shown here:
 {% highlight shell %}
-FIXME
+$ condor_submit -interactive SL6_interactive.jdl
+Submitting job(s).
+1 job(s) submitted to cluster 40.
+Welcome to slot1_1@htcondor-t-wn-0!
+You requested 2 core(s), 2048 MB RAM, 102400 kB disk space.
 {% endhighlight %}

-:leopard: You may
+> :leopard: You may

 {% include footer_exercises.html %}